Writing Contest: "Delight In Life"

 5. Eighteen to Twenty-Two/College

-2nd and 3rd place winners will receive a certificate and honorable mention in the Christmas Issue of the AJIL.
+2nd and 3rd place winners will receive a certificate of accomplishment and honorable mention in the Christmas Issue of the AJIL.
 Entries will also be published on acadlit.org so that readers of the AJIL may go to the website and read the entries.

 The Grand Prize winner will receive 25% of all entry fees, publication in Life of Children, and two writer copies.
 The more people enter, the larger the cash Grand Prize will be!